FHA Guidelines On Debt To Income Ratio On FHA Home Loans

 - The Federal Housing Administration has the most generous debt to income ratio requirements out of all mortgage loan programs

-- However, people need to realize that when push comes to shove, income is more important than credit when it comes to qualifying for mortgage
+- However, people need to realize that when push comes to shove, income is more important than credit when it comes to qualifying for a mortgage

 - prior bad credit